 Breeder Support: when you have questions or need helpful advice, give me a call.
 This is a very important part of raising a puppy and new families often need advice and information as they adjust with a new puppy under foot.
 Essentially, you are accountable for training your puppy to be a well adjusted family member!

-It is the Owner's Responsibility to continue to Care for your puppy once they leave us.
-This includes; wormings, checking for parasites, ensuring puppy continues to get all necessary vaccinations against: parvovirus, distemper, parainfluenza, adenovirus and hepatitis which is a series of 3-4, given every 4 weeks by the time puppy reaches 20 weeks old to be fully vaccinated and to get a Rabies vaccine.
-Rabies cannot be administered before 16 weeks old.
+It is the owner's responsibility to continue to care for puppy once they leave us.
+This includes; wormings, checking for parasites, ensuring puppy continues to get all necessary vaccinations against: parvovirus, distemper, parainfluenza, adenovirus and hepatitis which is a series of 3 given every 4 weeks by the time puppy reaches 20 weeks old to be fully vaccinated.
+The Rabies vaccine cannot be administered before 16 weeks old and the vaccine protocol suggests 24 weeks, but cannot be given at same interval with other vaccines.
 Check with your county's/state's regulations on when to administer this vaccine.
-We will not be responsible for Any veterinarian fees or costs for your puppy.
+We will not be responsible for any veterinarian fees or costs for your puppy.

 *Please do not expose your puppy to other dogs, puppies, dog parks, yards, pet stores, public places, friends or other family homes until they have been Fully Vaccinated, which is generally between 16-20 weeks old.
 Failure to adhere to this advice puts your puppy at a greater risk of contracting communicable diseases and illnesses including Parvovirus*.

 We feed all our dogs from puppy to adults, Wellness a all natural complete health recipe that's for whole-body nutritional support.
 Our puppies are fed a special blended mix of; Complete Health Puppy deboned Chicken and Wellness Trufood Puppy Chicken with Chicken livers.
-This special blended mix recipe I use gives puppies a clean, nutrient rich superfood with pre- and probiotics that is balanced with no corn, wheat or soy.
-Our adults are fed a special blended mix of; Complete Health Small Breed adult Turkey and Wellness Core Ocean adult whitefish.
-This special blended mix recipe I use is packed with premium proteins along with nutrient-rich superfoods that provide for strong bones and have pre- and probiotics that is balanced with no corn, wheat or soy.
+Our adults are fed a special blended mix of; Complete Health Small Breed adult Chicken and Wellness Trufood Salmon with Turkey Livers.
+These special blended mix recipes I use are packed with premium proteins along with nutrient-rich superfoods that provide for strong bones and have pre- and probiotics that are balanced with no corn, wheat or soy.